Zilliqa/ZIP/zips/zip-19.md

 The transfer will adopt a two step process.
 First the transferer will need to initiate a request to transfer to another address.
 The receiptant will then need to confirm the transfer.
 Upon confirmation, the transfer will be executed.

-3 new transitions will be added to support this new feature
+3 new transitions in both `proxy` and `ssnlist` will be added to support this new feature

 | transition | Comments |
 | ---------- | -------- |